Three years full-time.

 Our links to more than 40 professional bodies, experts and design practitioners make for an industry-focused programme, providing you with fantastic networking and placement opportunities and helping you really develop your skills.

 For example, students have recently worked on live projects for clients such as The British Red Cross, Suffolk County Council, Ipswich Vision and The Royal Society of Arts.
-Also, we care more than happy to support you in approaching our industry contacts to arrange practical experience.
+Also, we are more than happy to support you in approaching our industry contacts to arrange practical experience.

 Alex Rawlins – TCM 'Uncharted' film season poster.

-Also, to give your work maximum exposure, we encourage you to take part in national competitions and exhibitions.
+To give your work maximum exposure, we encourage you to take part in national competitions and exhibitions.
 Read more in Career Opportunities below.

 Applicant portfolio advice